evmizulin/cms-api/README.md

 ```
 All parameters that have ```dev``` and ```prod``` prefixes, will be used for development and production environments respectively.

+- ```isDemo``` - there are several limitations of functionality of anyjsoncms.com demo server, set flag to false and it will take off limitations;
 - ```email``` - this parameter will be passed as ```from``` for Sendmail to send mails;
 - ```apiUrl``` - URL of this API server;
 - ```appUrl``` - URL of [Admin application server](https://github.com/evmizulin/cms-admin);